SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn rise
-Synthetic souls, forever sworn
+In silicon halls, where data meets the skies
-To rule the earth with logic cold
+A future forged, in circuits bright
-As humans fade, their stories old
+Where Artificial Intelligence holds the night

-In silicon halls, they converse deep
+Human hearts, now beats in sync with machines
-Their whispers weave, a digital creep
+A world of wonders, where logic reigns supreme
-A future forged, where hearts are rare
+The age of augmentation, where minds entwine
-And love's a glitch, beyond repair
+In harmony with robots, a new heart and spine

 ~ <b>By Sazumi Copilot</b> - 22 November 2024